-Spain’s Best Gastronomic Hotels for an Unforgettable Culinary Escape
+Spain’s Best Culinary Hotels for an Unforgettable Gourmet Getaway

-A journey through Spain’s most exceptional food-focused hotels -some home to Michelin-starred restaurants- where the country’s rich culinary heritage can be savored without ever stepping outside
+A journey through Spain’s top foodie hotels—some home to Michelin-starred restaurants—where the country’s rich culinary heritage can be savoured without even stepping outside

 Taste has a remarkable ability to anchor memories.
-Long after a trip ends, the flavors of a destination often linger as vividly as its landscapes or landmarks.
-It is no surprise, then, that gastronomic travel has become one of the defining trends in modern tourism, with cuisine now ranking among the most influential factors when choosing where to stay and where to go.
+Long after a trip, a destination’s flavours often linger as vividly as its landscapes or landmarks.
+It is therefore no surprise that culinary travel has become one of the defining trends of modern tourism, with cuisine now ranking among the most influential factors when choosing where to stay and visit.

-Across Spain, a new generation of hotels is embracing this appetite for immersive experiences, transforming their restaurants into true culinary destinations.
-From refined fine dining to deeply rooted regional cooking, these properties offer travelers a way to connect with local culture through the most universal language of all: food.
+Across Spain, a new generation of hotels is embracing this appetite for immersive experiences, transforming their restaurants into renowned culinary destinations.
+From fine dining to deeply rooted regional dishes, these establishments give travellers a way to connect with the local culture through the most universal language: food.

-Among the leaders in this movement is Barceló Hotel Group, particularly its luxury Royal Hideaway Hotels & Resorts collection, whose properties frequently host award-winning restaurants led by internationally acclaimed chefs.
-Here, locally sourced ingredients, innovation, and tradition come together to create memorable dining experiences that rival the destination itself.
+One of the leaders spearheading this movement is the Barceló Hotel Group, particularly its luxury Royal Hideaway Hotels & Resorts collection, whose properties frequently house award-winning restaurants led by internationally acclaimed chefs.
+Locally sourced ingredients, innovation and tradition come together to create memorable dining experiences that rival the destination itself.

-Below, a curated selection of standout restaurants located within some of Spain’s finest hotels —perfect for travelers seeking a getaway defined as much by flavor as by place.
+Below is a curated selection of standout restaurants located in some of Spain’s finest hotels, perfect for travellers seeking a trip defined as much by the flavours as by the place.

 Arrozante, at Barceló Granada Congress, Granada

-Paella is not only a cornerstone of Mediterranean cuisine; it is also one of Spain’s most searched dishes worldwide.
-At Arrozante, located inside the Barceló Granada Congress hotel just minutes from Granada’s historic center and within easy reach of the Sierra Nevada mountains, this iconic recipe takes pride of place.
+Paella is more than just a cornerstone of Mediterranean cuisine; it is also one of Spain’s most searched dishes worldwide.
+At Arrozante, located in the Barceló Granada Congress hotel just minutes from Granada’s historic district and with convenient access to the Sierra Nevada mountains, this iconic recipe takes pride of place.

-The restaurant is devoted to signature rice dishes and paellas crafted with precision and respect for tradition.
-Its menu has been developed with guidance from Carlos Otaola, a highly regarded specialist in rice cuisine.
-The star ingredient is “bombita” rice, artisanally grown in the Valencia region and prized for its ability to absorb flavor while maintaining a perfect texture.
+The restaurant features signature rice dishes and paellas, crafted with precision and respect for tradition.
+Its menu has been designed alongside Carlos Otaola, a highly regarded specialist in rice cuisine.
+The star ingredient is artisanal ‘bombita’ rice from the Valencia region, prized for its ability to absorb flavour while maintaining the perfect texture.

-Specialties include classic Valencian paella, seafood “senyoret,” creamy rice dishes with lobster or oxtail, and fideuà variations such as duck with wild mushrooms and foie gras.
-An extensive wine list has been designed to complement the depth and complexity of these dishes, making Arrozante a destination in its own right for lovers of Spain’s most iconic culinary tradition.
+Specialities include classic Valencian paella, seafood ‘senyoret,’ creamy rice dishes featuring lobster or oxtail, and ‘fideuà’ variants such as duck with wild mushrooms and foie gras.
+The extensive wine list has been created to complement the depth and complexity of these recipes, making Arrozante a destination in its own right for those who love Spain’s most iconic culinary tradition.

 Arrozante, at Barceló Granada Congress